camunda/camunda-docs-manual/content/user-guide/process-engine/scripting.md

 Whenever the process engine reaches a point where a script has to be executed, the process engine looks up for a Script Engine by a language name.
 The default behavior is that when it is the first request a new Script Engine is created.
 If the Script Engine declares to be thread safe it is also cached.
 The caching prevents the process engine from creating a new Script Engine for each request for the same script language.

 By default the caching of Script Engines happens at Process Application level.
 So that each Process Application holds an own instance of a Script Engine for a given language.
 This behavior can be disabled by setting the process engine configuration flag named `enableFetchScriptEngineFromProcessApplication` to false.
 In consequence, the Script Engines are cached globally at process engine level and they are shared between each Process Application.
+For further details about the process engine configuration flag `enableFetchScriptEngineFromProcessApplication` please read the section about [referencing process application classes]({{< relref "user-guide/process-engine/scripting.md#reference-process-application-provided-classes" >}}).

 If it is not desired to cache Script Engines in general, it can be disabled by setting the process engine configuration flag name `enableScriptEngineCaching` to false.